Foundation Policies and Procedures

 I. Development Policy and the Role of the Vice President

-The Vice President for University Advancement will provide leadership and cohesion for all development initiatives and programs, and will work collaboratively with individual University units to further University priorities and the unit’s fundraising efforts.
+The Vice President for University Development will provide leadership and cohesion for all development initiatives and programs and will work collaboratively with individual University units to further University priorities and the unit’s fund-raising efforts.

-The Vice President for University Advancement is responsible for approving the design and ensuring the implementation of all fundraising activities.
-Any effort to solicit philanthropic support from any source must include the prior approval of the Vice President for University Advancement or their designee.
+The Vice President for University Development is responsible for approving the design and ensuring the implementation of all fund-raising activities.
+Any effort to solicit philanthropic support from any source must include the prior approval of the Vice President for University Development or designee.

-Use of The University at Albany Foundation’s logo/image, or the University’s logo/image, for any fundraising initiative or project requires the express approval of the Vice President for University Development or his/her designee.
+Use of The University at Albany Foundation’s logo/image, or the University’s logo/image, for any fundraising initiative or project requires the express approval of the Vice President for University Advancement or designee.

 Recognizing that the relationship between alumni and friends of the University is likely to be life-long, both the University and the Foundation will engage donors and prospective donors in an ethical and courteous manner.
-Philanthropy is voluntary and the Development staff will educate philanthropists to the needs of the University, and make every reasonable attempt to match the interests of those who are being asked to provide vital support with the interests and needs of the University.
+Philanthropy is voluntary, and the Development staff will educate philanthropists on the needs of the University and make every reasonable attempt to match the interests of those who are being asked to provide vital support with the interests and needs of the University.

 All solicitations should clearly indicate that a donor’s support is sought for the benefit of the University at Albany through The University at Albany Foundation.
 In addition, all solicitations must include the following language: